 Philanthropy is one a life’s most praiseworthy acts, it is enshrined in many religions from Islam’s zakat to the Christian’s tithe and the Buddhist call for alms and is seen as an important part of both spiritual and secular life.
 Many wealthy people feel that having made their fortune, or at least received somewhat more money than they really need, they wish to move from this material success to greater significance in this world.
-And philanthropy is often how an individual or a family achieves this position, whether this is publically acknowledged or a very private matter.
+And philanthropy is often how an individual or a family achieves this position, whether this is publicly acknowledged or a very private matter.

 In working with our clients we have seen how this is becoming a family affair, with decisions perhaps made annually following a family get together, to discuss not just how much they will give that year but who those funds will go to.
 Where this is a family decision rather than one individual’s choice, we have noticed that it becomes a family tradition which is passed down the generations.